faris-k/DimeNet-Periodic/README.md

 ## Usage
 Run `data_parsing.py` first to create parsed datasets from the Matbench benchmark datasets.
 I suggest parsing only the smaller Matbench datasets first.
 Then run `train.py`.
 Training may be a little slow, since DimeNet creates fairly large graph representations of data.
 I suggest keeping batch size small (16 or less) to avoid CUDA memory issues.

+A Google Colab notebook is provided in `New_Dimenet.ipynb` that shows an entire training run.
+In the notebook, datasets are loaded onto Google Drive, so running the file as-is won't work without first correcting the file directories to suit your needs.

 ### Possible Compatibility Issues
 On some systems, there may be incompatibilities between PyTorch Geometric and [Pymatgen](https://github.com/materialsproject/pymatgen) installed to the same environment.
 At least, this was the case with my testing system.
 To get around this, I suggest create two separate environments:
 * A data parsing environment with Pymatgen installed to run `data_parsing.py`.
 With Anaconda, start with a new environment.
 Then, install [pymatgen](https://pymatgen.org/installation.html#step-3-install-pymatgen) and [matminer](https://hackingmaterials.lbl.gov/matminer/installation.html).
 See `parse_requirements.txt` and `cif-parse.yml` for all dependencies.